migmm/librarian/README.md

 - Password encryption
 - Pagination in book endpoint and possibility to search by ISBN or book name
 - Image quantity, size and dimension limiter
+- Images stored in AWS S3
+- Used presigned urls to get images

 ### Database Relationships